 LP's 1992 Non-Employee Director Stock Option Plan provides for the automatic grant each year (with certain exceptions) of options to purchase shares of Common Stock to non-employee directors on the anniversary date of that director's most recent prior grant.
-Pursuant to an amendment to the 1992 Non-Employee Director Stock Option Plan approved by LP stockholders at the 2004 annual meeting, each option granted under the Plan entitles the holder to purchase that number of shares of Common Stock such that the award has an option value of \$30,000 on the date of grant at an exercise price equal to 100% of the fair market value (as defined) of a share of Common Stock on the date of grant.
+Each option granted under the Plan entitles the holder to purchase that number of shares of Common Stock such that the award has an option value of \$30,000 on the date of grant at an exercise price equal to 100% of the fair market value (as defined) of a share of Common Stock on the date of grant.
 The option value is calculated based on the option pricing model used by LP for purposes of preparing its audited financial statements.
 The assumptions underlying the valuation model currently used by LP are discussed in Note 2 to the Option/SAR Grants table above.
 Each option becomes exercisable as to 10% of the shares covered by the option every three months following the date of grant until vested in full.
 Options become immediately exercisable in full upon the death of the holder or upon the occurrence of a change in control of LP.
-To the extent not fully vested, an option will become exercisable as to an additional 20% of shares upon the director's retirement as of the first annual meeting of stockholders after the director attains age

-70. Each option expires 10 years after the date of grant, subject to earlier termination if the holder ceases to be a member of the Board of Directors.
+To the extent not fully vested, an option will become exercisable as to an additional 20% of shares upon the director's retirement as of the first annual meeting of stockholders after the director attains age 70.
+Each option expires 10 years after the date of grant, subject to earlier termination if the holder ceases to be a member of the Board of Directors.

 The 2000 Non-Employee Director Restricted Stock Plan provides for annual grants of restricted shares of Common Stock or restricted stock units with a market value on the grant date of \$30,000 to each non-employee director of LP.
 The restricted shares or units vest in full on the earliest to occur of five years following the grant date, upon the director's death, disability or retirement (as defined), or a change in control of LP.
-If the director ceases to be a director before the restricted shares and to receive cash dividends, if any.
+If the director ceases to be a director before the restrictions lapse, the restricted shares are forfeited.
+Prior to vesting, the director has the right to vote the restricted shares and to receive cash dividends, if any.
 Restricted stock units do not carry voting rights, but additional restricted stock units will be credited to each holder of units with a value equal to the amount of any cash dividends payable prior to vesting on an equal number of shares of Common Stock.